DenizSAHIN570/OnlineComicReader/README.md

 - **Smart Caching**: IndexedDB provides persistent caching across sessions
 - **Canvas Rendering**: Uses `createImageBitmap` for efficient decoding

-## Troubleshooting

-### CBR/RAR File Issues

-If you try to open CBR/RAR files, you'll see a helpful error message explaining the limitations.
-Here's what to do:

-**Quick Solution: Convert to CBZ**
-1. Use an online converter like [convertio.co](https://convertio.co/cbr-cbz/)
-2. Upload your CBR file and download the CBZ version
-3. Use the CBZ file - it will load instantly!

-**Manual Conversion:**
-1. Rename `.cbr` to `.rar` and extract with any archive tool
-2. Select all images and create a new ZIP file
-3. Rename the ZIP to `.cbz`

-### General Issues

-- **File re-selection required:** This only happens with recent comics due to browser security - fresh uploads work seamlessly
-- **Pages not loading:** Refresh and re-select the file
-- **Large files slow:** This is expected for files over 100MB
-- **Browser crashes:** Try smaller files or close other tabs to free memory

-## Limitations

-- **File Re-selection**: Browser security prevents persistent file access - only affects library comics after restart
-- **Large Archives**: Very large ZIP files (>100MB) may take time to process initially
-- **CBR/RAR Files**: Limited browser support due to WASM constraints - conversion to CBZ recommended

 ## Contributing

 This is a feature-complete implementation.
 Planned improvements: